jonhilgart22/gatech_deep_learning_final/adapticons/README.md

 If those are different, the script will print the message like "no prediction head for...".
 However, the training process is not affected by this message.

+For training adapter which is not pre-trained on language corpus, replace --train_adapter with --train_adapter_wop and set --model_name_or_path as roberta-base.

 #### Roberta with adapter fusion model evaluation
 ```bash
 python modeling.new_train.py \